andersonhsporto/haskell-piscine/0-day/README.md

 part of it.
 Also note that for instance, 999 is not part of the sequence because the 3 digits are not different from the 2 others

-## ex05 - Print printReverseString
+## ex05 - Print Reverse String

-Write a function print_rev of type string -> unit that prints its string parameter in reverse order, one character at a time, ending with a new line.
+Write a function printRev of type string -> unit that prints its string parameter in reverse order, one character at a time, ending with a new line.

-## ex06: string_all
+## ex06: String All

-Write a function string_all of type (char -> bool) -> string -> bool.
+Write a function stringAll of type (char -> bool) -> string -> bool.
 This function takes a predicate function and a string as parameters, and applies the predicate to each character of the string.
 If the predicate is true for every character, it returns true; otherwise, false.

-## ex07: is_palindrome
+## ex07: Is Palindrome

-Write a function is_palindrome of type string -> bool that returns true if the string parameter is a palindrome, false otherwise.
+Write a function isPalindrome of type string -> bool that returns true if the string parameter is a palindrome, false otherwise.
 The empty string is a palindrome.

-## ex08: rot_n
+## ex08: Rot N

-Write a function rot_n of type int -> string -> string.
+Write a function rotN of type int -> string -> string.
 This function rotates each lowercase and uppercase alphabetical character of the string by n positions.

-## ex09: print_comb2
+## ex09: Print Comb2

-Write a function print_comb2 of type unit -> unit that displays each unique combination of two numbers between 00 and 99 in ascending order.
+Write a function printComb2 of type unit -> unit that displays each unique combination of two numbers between 00 and 99 in ascending order.
 Each combination is separated by a comma and a space, ending with a newline.